-If you want to keep a cat and a husky in the same house, you should introduce them gradually and supervise them closely.
-But, if you don’t want to take any risks, choose a dog breed that is more compatible with cats.
+If you want to keep a cat and a husky in the same home, you’ll need to introduce them slowly and supervise them.
+However, if you don’t want to take any risks, choose a dog breed that’s more compatible with cats.

-Some owners have been able to make this combination work, especially in cases where their cats have been sociable and confident.
+Some owners have made this combination work, especially in cases where their cats have been sociable and confident.

 Also, because huskies tend to be sociable and intelligent, having a cat companion may alleviate loneliness and boredom.
-Even the Blue Cross agrees that some husky dogs can live happily and safely alongside cats.
+Even the Blue Cross agrees that some husky dogs can live with cats.

 But, if you’re thinking of keeping cats and huskies together, don’t do it on a whim.
-It takes plenty of planning and preparation to make this relationship work.
+It takes planning and preparation to make this relationship work.

 Keeping Huskies and Cats Together

-- The Personality of Both Animals – Companion animals have different temperaments.
-For example, very shy cats will really struggle to adjust to a dog, especially a big breed like a husky.
-Also, some rescue huskies will be intolerant towards cats.
-Consider the personality of both animals before attempting to introduce them.
+- Personality – Companion animals have different temperaments.
+For example, shy cats will struggle to adjust to a dog, especially a large breed like a husky.
+Also, some rescue huskies will be intolerant toward cats.

-- Age of Both Animals – Raising a husky puppy with cats will be easier than trying to introduce an adult husky to cats.
+- Age – Raising a husky puppy with cats will be easier than introducing an adult husky to cats.

-- How you Introduce Them – It’s preferable to have a cat first and then introduce a dog (rather than the other way around).
-This means the dog will be entering the cat’s ‘territory’ so the cat will feel better able to defend herself.
-Also, the introduction process should be gradual
+- How you introduce them – It’s preferable to have a cat first and then introduce a dog.
+The dog will be entering the cat’s territory, so the cat will feel more able to defend itself.

-- The Home Environment – Both animals need their own space.
-Your cat will also need an escape route from any ‘shared’ parts of the house.
+- Home environment – Both animals will need their own space.
+Also, your cat will need an escape route from any shared parts of the home.

 - Supervision – Huskies should never be left unsupervised with a cat.